eamittell/missing_fraction/README.md

-## Missing fraction problem as an explanation for the paradox of stasis
+## Missing fraction problem as an episodes of selection problem

 Code for simulations on the missing fraction problem